AguaClara/Coagulant_nanoparticle_attachment_rate_characterization-DEPRECATED/C-NARC Final Report.md

 An additional challenge for the future team has would be figuring out how the difference in NTU affects the number of nanoparticles in the three different locations **[Why at the 3 different locations?
 It isn't clear from the next sentence that NTU would affect the three locations differently, since it seems to apply universally.
 And is the next sentence a valid assumption or something that is just used as an example that may not be true?-AddressedAL]**.
 For example, at higher NTU there would be less coagulant in suspension and on the flocculator wall because there are more clay particles for the coagulant nanoparticles to attach to.

 Furthermore, it would be interesting to see the data on experiments with only water and coagulant.
 While it is expected that there will be a linear change in slopes between the different sections in the flocculator, it may show a nonlinear decrease in the particles on the wall.
 This could be explained by the fact that some clay particles attached to coagulant are sticking to the flocculator wall together.
 Additionally, before running any additional experiments, it is important to calibrate the pressure sensors to ensure that the experimental data is accurate.

 ## References
 Gebbie, P. (2006).
 An Operator's Guide to Water Treatment Coagulants [PDF file].
 Retrieved from http://wioa.org.au/conference_papers/06_qld/documents/PeterGebbie.pdf

-Weber-Shirk, M., Guzman, J., O'Connor, C., Pennock, W., Lion, L. & Du, Y. (2018). *Aguaclara Textbook*.
+Weber-Shirk, M., Guzman, J., O'Connor, C., Pennock, W., Lion, L. & Du, Y. (2018). *AguaClara Textbook*.
 Retrieved from https://aguaclara.github.io/Textbook/index.html.

 Sausele D., Shah, M., (2018).
 Coagulant Nanoparticle Attachment Rate Characterization, Fall 2018 Retrieved from https://github.com/AguaClara/Coagulant_nanoparticle_attachment_rate_characterization/blob/master/C-NARC%20Report.md